auth0/docs/articles/api-auth/tutorials/verify-access-token.md

 ## Parse the JWT

 First, the API needs to parse the JSON Web Token (JWT) to make sure it's well formed.
-If this fails the token is considered invalid and the request must be denied.
+If this fails the token is considered invalid and the request must be rejected.

 A well formed JWT, consists of three strings separated by dots (.): the header, the payload and the signature.
 Typically it looks like the following: